yjhjaja/nd0821-c3-starter-code/model_card.md

 ## Training Data

 The data is from https://archive.ics.uci.edu/dataset/20/census+income, where more information can be found.
-The features are typical individual charactertics, for example, age, education and matrital status.
+The features are typical individual characteristics, for example, age, education and marital status.

 ## Evaluation Data